7wingfly/autok8s/vmware/VMwareParameters_Master.md

 <br>

-Example Usage - Custom CPI config file:
+Example Usage — Custom CPI config file:

-You may want to provide your own `vsphere.conf` file instead of allowing the script to generate one for you.
-If you do this you will need to supply all of the values including the tags, which will not be checked during setup.
+You may want to provide your own `vsphere.conf` file instead of allowing the script to generate one.
+If you do this, you will need to supply all of the values, including the tags, which will not be checked during setup.

-You will need to reference a secret containing vCenter credentials, to use the one generated by the script, use secret name `vsphere-cloud-secret` and namespace `vmware-system-cpi`.
-The config file will be stored in a ConfigMap called `cloud-config` also in the `vmware-system-cpi` namespace.
+You will need to reference a secret containing vCenter credentials.
+To use the secret generated by the script, use the secret name `vsphere-cloud-secret` and the namespace `vmware-system-cpi`.
+The config file will be stored in a ConfigMap called `cloud-config`, also in the `vmware-system-cpi` namespace.

 Below is an example `vsphere.conf` config file: